jyt109/interview_prep/readme.md

 1. Read [`1__6_Types_Of_Data_Scientist.ipynb`](1__6_Types_Of_Data_Scientist.ipynb) to decide which job(s) suits you
 2. Read [`2__Introduction_To_Interviews.ipynb`](2__Introduction_To_Interviews.ipynb) to understand in general what interviews are like
-3. The rest of the notebooks contain interview questions are categorized into `Machine Learning`, `Statistics` and `Coding`
+3. The rest of the notebooks contain interview questions categorized into `Machine Learning`, `Statistics` and `Coding`
-4. **This repo will cover most of the common basis, but you will still get asked questions outside of here**
+4. **This repo will cover most of the common basics, but you will still get asked questions outside of here**

 <br>